-I don't always want to be the one harping on about how public money is wasted on the arts, but it seems that the 2016 work of the Scottish Documentary Film Institute is going to drag my knuckles across the desk to the keyboard, so that I can commence with another rant.
+I don't always want to be the one harping on about how public money is wasted on the arts, but it seems that the 2016 work of the Scottish Documentary Film Institute is going to drag my knuckles across the desk to the keyboard so I can commence with another rant.

 Well, a smart move for them!
 I have found links however on the Creative Alba site that show the SDFI have already taken their funding for the year, and one document claims that of all their films, the one so called SDFI Spiral #2 actually costs them more than this, and topped maybe £22,000.

 See the film for yourself, and ask yourself if it's worth it.
-That is all I am saying.